 Next, it's quite popular to have:

-See the Stream of Updates below for some inspiration.
+See the Stream of Updates examples below for some inspiration.

 If you show a stream of recent posts on your home page, it may also be useful to show a small navigation interface for your archives.